Mainly-rakshith/Ignite-Projects/README.md

 It uses the great-circle distance formula, sorts results, and displays the 13 nearest cities.
 The program uses lists and dictionaries and matches the required output exactly.

+### Homework 5 – Tic-Tac-Toe Game
+This assignment implements a fully playable 2-player Tic-Tac-Toe game in the console.
+The board updates after each move, user input is validated, and win conditions are checked for rows, columns, and diagonals.
+The program detects ties when the board is full.

 ### Homework 7 – Spelling Checker
 This project checks every word in a text file against a dictionary file.
 It cleans punctuation, counts correct words, and records misspelled words.